 To apply for a legal aid lawyer or to get legal information or advice, you can:

 - come into a legal aid location, or

 Before you call or visit, read the information below.

 Applying by phone

-If your area doesn't have a legal aid office or if you can't get to the office, you can apply for legal representation over the phone by calling our province-wide Call Centre.
+If your area doesn't have a legal aid location or if you can't get to the office, you can apply for legal representation over the phone by calling our province-wide call centre.

 Please have all of your financial and court information handy when you phone (see below).

 You will need to provide proof of the financial information you give by fax or by dropping it off later at the closest office.

 To apply for a legal aid lawyer to represent you, it's a good idea to phone your local legal aid location or check this website to find out the office hours.

 Please bring all of your financial and court information handy when you come in (see below).